luau-lang/site/_posts/2023-11-01-luau-recap-november-2023.md

 if #message == 0 then -- Using '#' on a table without an array part is likely a bug end
 ```

+Finally, some uses of `getfenv`/`setfenv` are now flagged as deprecated.
+We do not plan to remove support for `getfenv`/`setfenv` but we actively discourage its use as it disables many optimizations throughout the compiler, runtime, and native code generation, and interferes with type checking and linting.

 ## Autocomplete Improvements